strawlab/vmbc-sys/README.md

 ## License

-This crate is Copyright (C) 2021 Andrew Straw <strawman@astraw.com>.
+This crate is Copyright (C) 2021-2024 Andrew Straw <strawman@astraw.com>.

 Licensed under the Apache License, Version 2.0 <LICENSE-APACHE or http://www.apache.org/licenses/LICENSE-2.0> or the MIT license <LICENSE-MIT or http://opensource.org/licenses/MIT>, at your option.
 This file may not be copied, modified, or distributed except according to those terms.

 Note that this license only covers this Rust crate.
-The underlying Vimba library has different license terms.
+The underlying Vimba X library has different license terms.